01 / 01

 Open it.

 Everything here is live and public.
-Explore the five sections and their views, or read how each number is computed.
+Explore the six sections and their views, or read how each number is computed.

 European electricity, explained and verifiable.